poissonconsulting/runbisonpic/inst/helpfiles/model.md

 - How much the chains should be thinned out before storing them.
   - Setting nthin = 1 corresponds to keeping all values.
   - A value of nthin = 100 would result in keeping every 100th value and discarding all other values.
+  - The suggested starting values are 1 for quick/debug mode and 10 for report mode.

 **ess**